ibm-cloud-docs/watson-knowledge-studio/rule-annotator-model-use.md

 Leverage a rule-based model that you created with {{site.data.keyword.knowledgestudioshort}} by making it available to other {{site.data.keyword.watson}} applications.
 {: shortdesc}

-**Attention**: You can deploy a rule-based model to make it available for use in these services as an [experimental](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-troubleshooting#experimental) feature.
+You can deploy a rule-based model to make it available for use in these services as an [experimental](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks-faqs#experimental) feature.
+{: note}

 Before a model can be deployed for use by a service, you must have a subscription to the service. {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} services are hosted on {{site.data.keyword.Bluemix_notm}}, which is the cloud platform for {{site.data.keyword.IBM_notm}}.
 See [What is {{site.data.keyword.Bluemix_notm}}?](/docs/overview) for more information about the platform.
 To subscribe to one of the {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} services, create an account from the [{{site.data.keyword.Bluemix_notm}}](https://{DomainName}/){: external} website.